nsg-ethz/p4-learning/exercises/06-Heavy_Hitter_Detector/README.md

 of match the table should call `ipv4_forward` action.

 5. Define the `ipv4_forward` action.
 This action takes two parameters as input, destination mac address, and output port.
 Use the parameters to set the destination mac and
 `egress_spec`.
-Set the source mac as the previous destination mac (this is not what a real L3 switch would do, we just do it for simplicity.
+Since MAC addresses are not used in a switch to switch communication (as you already have seen last week) set the source mac as the previous destination mac (this is not what a real L3 switch would do, we just do it for simplicity.
 In a more realistic implementation we would create a table that maps egress_ports to each switch interface mac address, however since this the source mac address is not very important for this exercise just do this swap).
-Finally, decrease the packet's TTL by 1. **Note:** since we are in a L3 network, when you send packets from `s1` to `s2` you have to use the dst mac of the switch interface not the mac address of the receiving host, that instead is done in the very last hop.
+Finally, decrease the packet's TTL by 1.

+**Important Note:** since we are in a L3 network, when you send packets from `s1` to `s2` you have to use the dst mac of the switch interface not the mac address of the receiving host, that instead is done in the very last hop.
+However, as said above, you can use any MAC address for switch to switch communication.

 6. At the beginning of the ingress control, define a register with 4096 fields and set the width of each field to 32.
 This register will be your counting bloom filter.